Dejean97/Movie_Correlation_Project/README.md

 ### Actions in Python

-First and foremost the shape of the data and the included data types were examined.
+First and foremost the shape of the data, any columns with missing values and the included data types were examined.
 Following this, I used one of my favourite simple pieces of code to examine the unique values in each column.

     for c in df.columns:
        print ("---- %s ---" % c)
        print (df[c].value_counts())

 This is a basic for loop that prints out the unique values, and value counts, for each column.
+Of course, it works best for columns with limited possible values (in this case 'country' or 'genre').

+From here, some light data cleaning was required:
+- Converting 'gross' and 'budget' to integer data types
+- Create a 'release_year' column based on the year of 'released', as the provided year didn't match this

+Following this, I began to examine some potential correlations of the data starting with 'budget' and 'gross', plotting on a scatter graph.

+Both Kendall and Spearman correlation matrices were also created, just as a practice for using different correlation methods.

 ## Roundup